PetboyS07/SchoolProjectCodes/README.md

 ### Universeel logsysteem:
 Codes that I programmed for my internship.

 Code for shift 1 can be found [here](InternshipKvernelandMechatronicsBV/Shift1).

-Code for shfit 2 can be found [here](InternshipKvernelandMechatronicsBV/Shift2).
+Code for shift 2 can be found [here](InternshipKvernelandMechatronicsBV/Shift2).